 Why did you start Salem Inclusive Homeschoolers?

 We got to talking at the first Teen Game Day.
-We’re both long-time homeschoolers with teen boys, but realized we’d only met once before – a year ago!
+We were both long-time homeschoolers with teen boys, but realized we’d only met once before – a year ago!
 Because our social circles don’t overlap and most of the other homeschool groups in Salem are closed, we just hadn’t connected.

 We’d also both had the experience of offering activities but just not being able to get enough people consistently involved to keep them going.
 When you can only spread the word to the people you already know, it’s tough!